textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 p.
 Then use a tag like @<txp:article_custom limit="5" form="myformname" />@ in your sidebar.

-h4. ...show a short version of articles with a "read more.." link?
+h4. …show a short version of articles with a "read more.." link?

 Use something like this in your article form: